brandonroberts/angular/aio/content/getting-started/index.md

 {@a basic-app}
-## Building the basic shopping cart application
+## Building the basic store app layout
 <!-- skeleton, framework, site layout, app layout -->

 Let's get started.

-In this section, you'll create a new project in StackBlitz, and then scaffod out the components for your shopping cart.
+In this section, you'll create a new project in StackBlitz, and then scaffold out some components for your store.

 #### 1. Create a new project